CortexGuardAI/mcp/README.md

 If you encounter `invalid_literal` errors expecting "object" in tool inputSchema:
 - This was fixed in version 1.0.5+ by using explicit string literals in JSON Schema definitions
-- Ensure you're using the latest version: `npm install -g @cortexguardai/mcp@latest`
+- Ensure you're using the latest version: `pnpm add -g @cortexguardai/mcp@latest`
-- Rebuild the adapter if developing locally: `npm run build`
+- Rebuild the adapter if developing locally: `pnpm run build`

 ### Testing connectivity